-We are all given an opportunity to be anything we want in this short life.
+We are all allowed to be anything we want in this short life.
 But the daily demands of life and a myopic view can take you to an unintended destination over time.
-Without an inspiring vision, you will wander aimlessly wasting valuable time and energy never quite reaching your full potential.
+Without an inspiring vision, you will wander wasting valuable time and energy and never quite reaching your full potential.
 You find yourself conforming to societal pressures or the forces of what other people think you should be.
-A deep and visceral connection to your personal vision will power your unique journey and mitigate the forces that shape a life of mediocrity.
+A deep and visceral connection to your vision will power your unique journey and mitigate the forces that shape a life of mediocrity.

 It’s common for people to craft a career strategy and overlook how that aligns with their broader life.
 We are taught to plan careers but often not how this integrates with our values and what is important across all aspects of our life.